 Image consultants can help people of all races and body sizes to love themselves for who they are and to maximize their potential.
-Everyone is beautiful and attractive in their own way, and the professionals in the fashion and styling industry can give confidence and joy to everyone.
+Everyone is beautiful and attractive in their own way.
+The professionals in the fashion and styling industry can give confidence and joy to people with inclusivity.

-Download the STYiLES app now on App Store or Google Play to start enjoying a premium image consulting experience.
+Download the STYiLES app now on App Store or Google Play to get more clients and scale your business.
 The app is the smartest way to connect image-conscious clients, professional image consultants, and specialized merchants, all on one platform.

 If you have any questions, contact us at email@example.com.